signifyd/php/README.md

 SIGNIFYD PHP SDK [![Build Status](https://travis-ci.org/signifyd/signifyd-php.svg?branch=master)](https://travis-ci.org/signifyd/signifyd-php)
 ================

-*** If you have feedback the new version of the repository please don't hesitate to [contact us](https://www.signifyd.com/contact/).

-*** If you notice something wrong about this SDK in particular, feel free to raise an issue [here](https://github.com/square/connect-php-sdk/issues).
+*** If you have feedback or notice an issue with the SDK create an issue [here](https://github.com/signifyd/php/issues).

 This repository contains the PHP SDK client for the Signifyd APIs.
-For more info please check the [Signifyd API documentation](https://www.signifyd.com/api/)
+For more info please check the [Signifyd API documentation](https://www.developer.signifyd.com/api/)

-If you are looking for a specific ecommerce integration (eq.
-[Magento2](https://github.com/signifyd/magento2), Shopify, etc) checkout our listing for the existing integrations.

 If you are looking for a sample code that was tested and works, check out the [`sdk-examples`](https://github.com/signifyd/signifyd-php/tree/development-not-for-use/sdk-examples) repository.